-Chapter 7 bankruptcy is a liquidation proceeding [sale of nonexempt assets by a trustee] available to consumers and businesses.
-Those assets of a debtor that are not exempt from creditors are collected and liquidated (reduced to money) [sold], and the proceeds are distributed to creditors.
+Chapter 7 bankruptcy is a liquidation proceeding available to consumers and businesses.
+Those assets of a debtor that are not exempt from creditors are collected and liquidated (reduced to money), and the proceeds are distributed to creditors.
 A consumer debtor receives a complete discharge from debt under Chapter 7, except for certain debts that are prohibited from discharge by the Bankruptcy Code.